LoopringSecondary/relay-cluster/docs/deploy/codedeploy.md

 ### Configure CodeDeploy Application

-> Only need operate once for same application
+> Only need operate once for one application

 #### Create an application
 Open the CodeDeploy console, and select [Start Now]